MarNawar/News-App/README.md

 You can get your daily news shots with News App.

-UseState hook and useEffect hook used for state management.
+UseState hook and useEffect hook are used for state management.

-Use bootstap for making beautiful responsive UI.
+Used Bootstrap for making beautiful responsive UI.

 # Getting Started with Create React App